Accelerate Denoising, Background Blur and Low-Light Camera Effects with KleidiAI and KleidiCV

 BenchmarkWithout KleidiCV+KleidiAIWith KleidiCV+KleidiAI

-As shown, the background blur pipeline (cinematic_mode_benchmark) gains only a small improvement, while the low-light enhancement pipeline sees a significant ~30% performance uplift when KleidiCV and KleidiAI are enabled.
+As shown, the Background Blur (cinematic_mode_benchmark) and Neural Denoising pipelines gain only a minor improvement, while the low-light enhancement pipeline sees a minor performance degradation (0.26%) when KleidiCV and KleidiAI are enabled.

 As KleidiCV and KleidiAI operate as performance abstraction layers, any future hardware instruction support can be utilized by simply rebuilding the application.
 This enables better performance on newer processors without additional engineering effort.